pryley/site-reviews/readme.txt

 ## Changelog

-= 5.26.0 (2022-07-??) =
+= 6.0.0 (2022-08-??) =

-- Added a new Modal implementation (if you are using the Review Images add-on, please update to v3)
+- Added a "Limit Reviews For" setting which allows you to apply review limits for a specified number of days
 - Added automatic conversion of UTF-16/UTF-32 encoded CSV files when importing reviews
-- Added filter hooks to combine css and javascript files (see Help > Hooks)
+- Added experimental filter hooks to combine css and javascript files when using add-ons (see Help > Hooks)
 - Fixed compatibility with [Yoast Duplicate Post](https://wordpress.org/plugins/duplicate-post/)
+- Fixed invalid "deprecated" entries which were being added to the Console on some websites
-- Fixed review importing: it now skips empty CSV rows without returning an error
+- Fixed review importing to skip empty CSV rows without throwing an error
+- Fixed the blocks in the Customizer widget panel
+- Fixed the star rating field for some themes
-- Fixed WPML integration
+- Fixed the WPML integration
+- Removed support for Internet Explorer
+- Removed support for PHP 5.6, 7.0, and 7.1
+- Removed the Polyfill.io script
+- Requires at least PHP v7.2
+- Requires at least WordPress v5.8
+- Rewrote expanding excerpts, they now support multiple paragraphs
+- Rewrote the review modals to support the new review image galleries ([Review Images](https://niftyplugins.com/plugins/site-reviews-images/) add-on required)
+- Submit and load more buttons now make use of the WordPress Block button classes

 = 5.25.1 (2022-07-15) =